 You will be able to gain information on these metrics for your marketing efforts as a whole, and for each tactic individually.

-Stage 4: Optimize
+Stage 4: Optimise

-Part of the optimization will include a “what if” simulation.
+Part of the optimisation will include a “what if” simulation.
 The outputs of your marketing model are equations that demonstrate the relationship between marketing activities and sales results.
 With these equations, you can predict what will happen if changes are made to the marketing mix.

 For example, “what if” I decrease the price of Coca Cola cans by 5%.
 This question considers how changes to incremental factors such as promotional discounts will impact sales, and your model output will return an accurate answer, which you can use to inform your promotions strategy.

-Choosing a marketing mix vendor
+Choosing a marketing mix modelling vendor

 During your research and consideration stages of finding the right vendor, here are some critical questions that you will want to ask: